MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 Next, you must include and compile Google Breakpad by following the instructions listed in the official [Google Breakpad for Android README](https://github.com/google/breakpad/blob/master/README.ANDROID).

 > [!NOTE]
-> The App Center SDK does not bundle Google Breakpad by default.
+> The App Center SDK doesn't bundle Google Breakpad by default.

 #### Attaching the exception handler